History of the Seattle Mariners: 2004–2006: Rebuilding

 Despite several personnel changes and free-agent signings after the 2004 season, the team stayed at the bottom of the divisional standings throughout the 2005 season and finished in last place, though they improved their record by six games compared to the previous year.
 The brightest spot of the season was the emergence of 19-year-old Venezuelan pitching prospect Félix Hernández, who became the youngest major leaguer to debut since José Rijo entered the league with the New York Yankees in 1984.
 Sexson also played very well, hitting 39 home runs and 121 RBI.
-Stars Ichiro and Beltre, however, did not reach their high levels of offensive production from 2004, and 2B Bret Boone was released before the All-Star break.
+Stars Ichiro and Beltre, however, did not reach their high levels of offensive production from 2004, and second baseman Bret Boone was released before the All-Star break.
 Along with Hernández, two rookie middle infielders became part of the Mariners' long-term plans: Cuban defector and shortstop Yuniesky Betancourt and Venezuelan second baseman and former top prospect José López became the next season's starters.
 However, the Mariners' rotation beyond Hernández and the aging Jamie Moyer was poor, and the Mariners suffered the embarrassment of having the most suspendees under MLB's new drug testing policy, notably pitcher Ryan Franklin and IF/OF Mike Morse.
 During the 2005–2006 off-season, Ichiro spoke out and criticized the team's attitude, pointing out its lack of leadership and manager Hargrove's failure to harness players.

 The Mariners began the 2005–2006 off-season by signing star Japanese catcher Kenji Johjima to a 3-year deal and left-handed starter Jarrod Washburn (formerly of division rival Los Angeles) to a 4-year deal.
 Designated hitter Carl Everett and outfielder Matt Lawton also joined the team, although both finished the season out of baseball.
-The Mariners entered the All-Star Break 2.5 games out of first place in the AL West with a 43–46 record.
-Despite remaining in contention within the AL West through July, a disastrous 0–11 road trip in mid-August signaled the end of the Mariners' playoff hopes, leaving them in last place, where they finished the season.
-Pitcher Jamie Moyer was traded to the Philadelphia Phillies for a pair of minor league prospects, and weeks later bench coach Ron Hassey and administrative coach Dan Rohn—whom many viewed as a prime candidate to replace Hargrove as manager—were removed from their positions with the team.
+The Mariners entered the All-Star Break 2.5 games out of first place in the American League West with a 43–46 record.
+Despite remaining in contention within the American League West through July, a disastrous 0–11 road trip in mid-August signaled the end of the Mariners' playoff hopes, leaving them in last place, where they finished the season.
+Pitcher Jamie Moyer was traded to the Philadelphia Phillies for a pair of minor league prospects on August 19.
+In mid-September, bench coach Ron Hassey and administrative coach Dan Rohn, viewed as a successor to Hargrove as manager, were removed from their positions.
 At season's end, the Mariners had only narrowly avoided losing 90 games for the third consecutive year.
 While the team entered the 2006–2007 off-season with some young talent in key positions, many questions remained as to the consistency of their offense and, more importantly, the strength of their starting pitching staff.